harvey2phase/deficit-cnn/README.md

 # Deficit CNN

-## About
 I investigated, using a convolutional neural network (CNN), the classification of simulation data from a [human aging model](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.98.032302) to predict mortality.
-I worked on this project part-time with [Dr. Andrew Rutenberg](http://fizz.phys.dal.ca/~adr/index.php?TreeIndex=0).
+I worked on this project part-time with theoretical physicist [Dr. Andrew Rutenberg](http://fizz.phys.dal.ca/~adr/index.php?TreeIndex=0).
 This repo was made public on July 29, 2019.